The $H \underline{\mathbb{F}}_2$-homology of $C_2$-equivariant Eilenberg-MacLane spaces

-and this must arise somewhere unstably.
-A conjecture concerning $H_\star K_V$ where $2 \sigma + 1 \subset V,$ as well as a potential strategy for proof are outlined in Section \ref{sec:futurdir}.
-We also describe what is known regarding how our unstable computations stabilize to give the $C_2$-equivariant dual Steenrod algebra in Section \ref{sec:futurdir}.
-This is fully known in nonequivariant case \cite{Wilson1982}.
+Once we have computed $H_\star K_{* \sigma}$ (Theorem \ref{Thm:signed}), we use Hopf ring structures in $RO(C_2)$-graded bar spectral sequences to inductively compute $H_\star K_{i \sigma + j}$ from $H_\star K_{i \sigma}$ (Theorem \ref{Thm:HKVgen}).
+In the case where $i = 1$, that is for the spaces $K_{\sigma +*},$ we name all homology generators in terms of the Hopf ring structure (Theorem \ref{Thm:sigmaPlusl}).
+The task of naming homology generators for the spaces $K_V,$ where $\sigma +1 \subset V,$increases in complexity as the number of sign representations increases.
+We illustrative this phenomenon in Section \ref{sec:btwbssComps}.

-Having amassed a large volume of information on the $RO(C_2)$-graded homology of the $C_2$-equivariant Eilenberg-MacLane spaces $K_V,$ we turn to investigating the $RO(C_2)$-graded twisted bar spectral sequence and put our knowledge of the $E^\infty$-page in these cases to use.
+Knowing the $RO(C_2)$-graded homology of the $C_2$-equivariant Eilenberg-MacLane spaces $K_V,$ we turn to investigating the $RO(C_2)$-graded twisted bar spectral sequence.
 Much like the classical integer graded bar spectral sequence, the $RO(C_2)$-graded twisted bar spectral sequence arises from a filtered complex.
 However, computations with this twisted spectral sequence are more complicated than in the classical case.
-For example, in contrast to the classical case where the integer-graded bar spectral sequence computing the non-equivariant homology of the classical Eilenberg-MacLane spaces $K_* = K(\mF_p, *)$ collapses on the $E^2$-page \cite{Wilson1982}, we find there are arbitrarily long equivariant degree shifting differentials, similar to those observed in Kronholm's study of the cellular spectral sequence \cite{kronholm2010}, in the $RO(C_2)$-graded twisted bar spectral sequence computing the homology of the signed representation spaces $K_{n\sigma},$ $n \geq 2$.
+For example, in contrast to the classical case where the integer-graded bar spectral sequence computing the non-equivariant mod $p$ homology of the classical Eilenberg-MacLane spaces $K_* = K(\mF_p, *)$ collapses on the $E^2$-page \cite{Wilson1982}, we find there are arbitrarily long equivariant degree shifting differentials, similar to those observed in Kronholm's study of the cellular spectral sequence \cite{kronholm2010}, in the $RO(C_2)$-graded twisted bar spectral sequences computing the homology of the signed representation spaces $K_{n\sigma},$ where $n \geq 2$.